 After a primary assessment, Sonali and her son were admitted to the CUP night shelter and she started the training program while Jash attended day care.

 CUP worker Carmen shared, “This young mother is just finishing her learning time with us and after the lockdown in Dhaka city is over, she will be officially employed by our business partner.
 CUP will continue to offer day care for Jash, so he will be safe during his mother’s working hours.”

 This End of Financial Year (EOFY), would you give a tax-deductible donation to the Girls off the Streets Fund to bring freedom to a vulnerable family, just like Sonali and her son?

 If you would like more information about SIM missionaries or projects, please email our Partner Relations team or call 1300 746 580.

-*Donation of $2 and above to SIM's Hope for Life Fund is tax-deductible.
-Should a project raise funds in excess of its target, we will apply it to a similar project where most needed.
+^Gifts of $2 or more to Girls off the Streets Fund are tax-deductible and will receive a receipt.
+Should a project raise funds in excess of its target, we will apply it to similar projects where most needed.